zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 ## To-Do

-<p align="justify">I have to check under which conditions the converter is working
+<p align="justify">I have to check under which conditions the converter
-and under which conditions the converter is not working.</p>
+is working and under which conditions the converter is not working.</p>

+<p align="justify">Analysis of the internal model structure to understand
+the formatting of different models related to RRDB models.</p>

 <p align="justify">I have to catch errors while executing the script.
 In the experimental version I was able to realise this in a rudimentary way.</p>

 <p align="justify">I need an improvement of the comments in the script.
-And I am also need
-an improvement of this documentation.</p>
+And I am also need an improvement of this documentation.</p>

 ## Reference